SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 1. Go to folder `SensorManager/webapp/controller/`.

-2. Perform a right click on the `controller` folder and click on `New File`.
+2. Right-click on the `controller` folder and select `New File`.
 <br>![](images/05_02_0010.png)

-3. Enter `Sensors.controller.js` as file name.
+3. Enter `Sensors.controller.js` as the file name.
 <br>![](images/05_02_0020.png)

 4. All functions defined in the Controller can be used in your View.
 This gives you more flexibility to implement specific functionality to improve the visualization in your View.
-Copy and paste following code into `Sensors.controller.js`.
+Copy and paste the following code into `Sensors.controller.js`:

 ***SensorManager/webapp/controller/Sensors.controller.js***